Abby879/CyberProject/README.md

 ## Simulations
 - **Kali Linux**: Use **nmap** to scan the **Ubuntu** VM.
 - **Ubuntu**: Configure **UFW** to block unwanted traffic and monitor with **Wireshark**.
+## Conclusion
+This home lab setup provides a practical environment to explore cybersecurity concepts through hands-on experience.
+By simulating attacks and implementing defenses, I’ve gained valuable insights into network security.
+I encourage others to replicate this setup to enhance their skills and understanding of cybersecurity practices.